 Fellow Since 2000

-This profile was prepared when Mandira Kumar was elected to the Ashoka Fellowship in 2000.
+This description of Mandira Kumar's work was prepared when Mandira Kumar was elected to the Ashoka Fellowship in 2000.

 Mandira Kumar is building synergies among innovative Indian educators and networking them for effective sharing of the techniques and resources they have created.